instana/openapi/spec/descriptions/tagSyntheticResults.md

 The following metrics are only available for the HTTPAction type Synthetic Tests: blocking (bytes), dns (bytes), connect (bytes), ssl (bytes), sending (bytes), waiting (bytes), and receiving (bytes).

-The metric synthetic.tags will add the latest list of custom properties to the response.
+The metric synthetic.tags will include the latest list of custom properties to the response.

 **timeFrame** As in our UI you can specify the timeframe for metrics retrieval.
 ```